CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 ### Benchmark Results

-Let's see if compiling and tuning for the native architecture made any difference in our performance.
+Let's see if compiling and tuning for the native architecture made any difference to our performance.
 Here is the generated assembly:

 ```assembly
  46.07 │2c8:┌─→vpminsd    (%r12,%rax,1),%ymm1,%ymm0